 FORE!
 In Green Bay - No, not that #4

 Green Bay is known for football (duh!), cheese (check!), craft beer (for sure!) and golf (absolutely?).
 For a greater part of six-months, Greater Green Bay has some perfect golf weather to go along with its beautiful golf courses!
-During the summers of 2017, 2018 and 2019, the LPGA will even make a tour stop in Greater Green Bay.
-Pack your most ridiculous argyle shorts, sport your lucky golf hat, stock your bag with TaylorMades (Mark King, the former CEO, is a GB native) and get to Green Bay for a long weekend of golf across the city.
+During the summers of 2017, 2018 and 2019, the LPGA even made a tour stop in Greater Green Bay.
+Pack your most ridiculous argyle shorts, sport your lucky golf hat, stock your bag with TaylorMade (Mark King, the former CEO, is a GB native) and get to Green Bay for a long weekend of golf across the city.

 Here’s a review of three featured courses!

 Highland Ridge Golf Club – De Pere, WI

 “Golf is not a matter of life or death, it is much more important than that.”

 If there’s one theme you’ll notice at Highland Ridge Golf Club, it’s a crooked course.
 Take that in the most enjoyable, positive way.
 Golfing constantly straight fairways can get monotonous.
 Highland Ridge has built a challenging, beautiful and fun course.
 There’s more dog-legs on this course than in the Disney classic 101 Dalmatians....well almost.
 I’ve golfed my fair-share of courses, but have never seen such a concentration of holes with not just one dog-leg, but multiple turns to get to the green.
 Better get those irons cleaned.
 There’s more to this course than your 300-yard driver!
 Be strategic…there’s nothing to prove with how far you can drive here.